shaker-samiy/Analysis-Tesla-stock-market-price-/README.md

 ### Final Story:
 ## Data Extraction ( Using Python ):
-1- installing yfinance package for yahoo finance website in jupyter notebool
+1- installing yfinance package for yahoo finance website in jupyter notebook
-!pip install yfinance;
+    - !pip install yfinance

 2- download data of tesla as csv from yahoo finance